CAT-LLM: Style-enhanced Large Language Models with Text Style Definition for Chinese Article-style Transfer: Methodology

+Furthermore, to analyze the distribution of sentence lengths throughout the article, we classify each sentence as either short or long based on on a threshold parameter $\theta$, which is set to 20 words following prior studies \cite{Karya2019A, Wallwork2016}.
+This classification enables us to capture the tone conveyed by the sentence lengths.
+The classification process is represented as follows:

+where $I_{ls}(\cdot)$ is a function that counts the occurrences of long and short sentences.
+The function $I_{ls}(s_{i})$ is defined as:

-where $I_{ls}(\cdot)$ is a function for calculating the counts of long sentences and short sentences.
-If the article predominantly contains long sentences, it is classified as having more long sentences; conversely, it is categorized as having more short sentences.
-If the numbers are roughly equal, the article is considered to have a combination of both long and short sentences.
+where $\delta(\mathrm{len}(s_{j}) - \theta)$ is an indicator function that returns 1 if the length of sentence $s_{j}$ exceeds $\theta$ words (classifying it as a long sentence), and 0 otherwise.
+If the article predominantly contains long sentences, it is classified as having a long sentence tone; conversely, if short sentences are more frequent, it is classified as having a short sentence tone.
+If the numbers are roughly equal, the article is considered to have a balanced combination of both long and short sentences.

-\textbf{Emotion.} For the emotional tone expressed by the sentences, we employ the $Emotion$ function in the $cnsenti$ library\footnote{https://github.com/hidadeng/cnsenti} to evaluate.
-This function outputs the score of each sentence on seven emotions (good, joy, sadness, anger, fear, disgust, surprise), and add up the scores of each sentence to determine the dominant emotion of the article.